 What about food?

-The owners of the retreat center where SpiritFire is held prepare 2 excellent meals for us each day: A brunch from 10:30 am – 12:00 pm or so, and dinner is offered at approximately 6:00 pm each night.
+We have a most excellent and seasoned kitchen staff who prepare 2 excellent meals for us each day: A brunch from 10:30 am – 12:00 pm or so, and dinner is offered at approximately 6:00 pm each night.
 Those arriving Wednesday between 12:00 pm – 2:00 pm will have access to soup and sandwiches, and on Sunday a breakfast after closing circle so you can return home full and nourished.

-The food is mostly organic and vegetarian, and is included with your registration fee.
-The meal plan is part of the retreat center’s pricing structure and is not optional.
+The food is vegetarian, and is included with your registration fee.
+The meal plan is part of the gathering’s pricing structure and is not optional.
 Vegetarian meals are automatically included with your registration, and you have the option to purchase meat entrees (burgers, chicken, or other things depending on the night) on site during mealtimes.
 You are also welcome and encouraged to bring pre-cooked or prepared food to keep in a locked cooler at your campsite.
 Because of fire codes on site, no cooking or fires of any kind are allowed at individual campsites.
 (See the registration page for more details.)
 If you have special concerns about dietary issues or need any other questions answered, contact the registrar before you sign up.